 Financial aid student loan repayment - You must be aware of what portion of student aid received must be repaid, what portion is grant aid, and what portion must be earned (work-study).
 If the aid is a federal student loan, you should know the rate of interest and total amount borrowed.
-For repayment procedures, deferment criteria, the length of time for repayment, and when repayment is to begin, please contact your loan servicer through nslds.ed.gov.
-Further information is available in the financial aid section of L&C's website, the U.S. Department of Education (studentaid.ed.gov/sa/repay-loans), or the Illinois Student Assistance Commission.
+For repayment procedures, deferment criteria, the length of time for repayment, and when repayment is to begin, please contact your loan servicer through studentaid.gov.
+Further information is available in the financial aid section of L&C's website, the U.S. Department of Education, or the Illinois Student Assistance Commission.